andrewjbaker/liverpool-fc-web-project/README.md

 admin use to load competition 'posts' and makes use of Django authentication routines.

+DISCLAIMER: this is a personal project and is in no way affiliated with Liverpool Football Club.
+The development of this project is for personal use only, and any demonstrations of features (e.g. competitions) are exemplars only.

 ## Table of contents
 1. Installation
 2. Usage